waleeed123/taxi-app/README.md

 ```sh
 $ pub get
 ```
-### Credits
-Kudos to [Dibbendo Pranto](https://dribbble.com/Dibbendopranto) for this design.

 ### Development

 We love contributors.
 Looking forward to as many as possible.
 App may still have issues and bugs that may have a quick fix that we missed while development.

-### Developer

-We are a team of digital nomads who believe in open-source development and free-for-all products.
-We welcome anyone who is genuine and interested in developing great product that solve real world problems.

-You can get in touch with us at dev@ocg.technology

-## How can I support developers?
-- Star our GitHub repo
-- Create pull requests, submit bugs, suggest new features or documentation updates

-## Can I hire you guys?
-Yes!
-We are available for hire.
-Visit [our homepage](https://ocg.technology/) or simply leave us a note to contact@ocg.technology.
-We will be happy to work with you!